Gen 1 YZF-R1 vs New YZF-R1

 The EXUP system is placed in the bottom end of the exhaust’s downpipes and will fool the exhaust into thinking it was the best ‘length’ for both mid-range and high-rpm operation.

 The end result was a very impressive bottom and midrange spread of torque at the time.

 The original R1 claimed 150 horsepower delivered at the crank and a peak torque figure of 78 ft/lb.

 At the rear real we are looking at 135 horsepower at 10,400 rpm and 75 ft/lb at 8000 rpm

 These numbers do not sound hugely impressive today but were 15-20 horsepower up on other class competitors at the time.

-Even today form a top gear roll on from 70 mph the 1998 is in the top percentile of all motorcycles.
+Even today from a top gear roll on from 70 mph 1998 is in the top percentile of all motorcycles.